 - Cut the bars with a sharp knife.

 - Store in the fridge for up to a week.

 - Don’t forget to line the pan with parchment paper, otherwise you will have issues to remove the bars without ruining their shape.
 I made this mistake before photographing mine and that’s why the bars on the photos look slightly broken.

 - For a Keto version: substitute the oats and spelt flour with 1,5 cups almond flour or almond meal.
-You may need to increase slightly (with about 1 tbsp) the coconut flour in case the mixture is still too wet.
+You may need to increase slightly (with about 1 tablespoon) the coconut flour in case the mixture is still too wet.
 Use low carb chocolate chips (with 80% cocoa).
 Substitute the honey with ¾ cup xylitol or 1 cup erythritol.
-Use 2 tbsp of erythritol or xylitol also for the chocolate, instead of coconut sugar.
+Use 2 tablespoon of erythritol or xylitol also for the chocolate, instead of coconut sugar.

 - Make sure you read the content on the peanut butter package before buying it: it should contain only peanuts and nothing else.
 Some products contain hydrogenated oils which are very unhealthy.

 - If you don’t have time to make a homemade chocolate, just melt 7 oz/ 200 g store bought dark chocolate and spread it on top.
 If you are not concerned with sugar or carbs, you can choose normal milk chocolate.